otsegun/deep_q_network/README.md

 git clone https://github.com/udacity/Value-based-methods.git
 cd Value-based-methods/python
 ```
 5. Replace the `requirements.txt` file in the `Value-based-methods/python` folder with the one provided in this repository.
-The difference is that pytorch has been bumped up to version 1.0.0. from version 0.4.0 in the original `Value-based-methods/python`.
+The difference is that pytorch has been bumped up to version 1.0.0. from version 0.4.0 in the original `Value-based-methods/python/requirements.txt` file.
 Then, install several dependencies with

 ```bash
 pip install .